taherehsafari/chalesh-js/README.md

 # Java Script Challenge

-This is a Java Script class exercise we did
+This is a Java Script class exercise we did.
 Here we have a school where there are two classes named A and B.
 Each class contains two sections, class information and students information.